digital-work-lab/theses/docs/topics.md

 Similar to the previous topic, in the first step, a comprehensive dataset from [searchRxiv](https://www.cabidigitallibrary.org/journal/searchrxiv){: target="_blank"} will be used to parse and evaluate queries for selected databases (such as Web of Science, Pubmed, or IEEE).
 This step relies on existing query parsers, may involve refinements of the parser, and ultimately classify each query as valid or erroneous.
 In the second step, existing search query tools, such as *Polyglot Search* or *Litsonar*, will be evaluated based on this dataset of queries.
 The goal is to scrutinize their ability to parse free-text queries, and the formats available for translation.
-For each tool, it will be analyzed whether complex queries with a valid syntax are parsed correctly and without errors, and whether erroneous queries are rejected.
+For each tool, it will be analysed whether complex queries with a valid syntax are parsed correctly and without errors, and whether erroneous queries are rejected.
 Finally, the research will also involve reporting any identified errors to the developers.

 **Methods**: The thesis will adopt a design science approach and proceed in three phases: 1) Creating a test dataset of queries based on searchRxiv.
 2) Testing valid and erroneous queries in different tools.
 3) Documenting errors, sharing them with the developers, and reporting whether the developers responded or fixed the errors (considering the time frame available for the thesis).